centralnicgroup-opensource/rtldev-middleware-java-sdk/README.md

 ## How to use this module in your project

+We have also a demo app available showing how to integrate and use our SDK.
+See [here](https://github.com/hexonet/java-sdk-demo).

 ### Download from OSSRH

 This module is available on the [Maven Central Registry](https://github.com/hexonet/java-sdk/wiki/Development-Guide#ossrh-paths) (OSSRH).